kbickham/iLife_Robotic_Vaccum_v3s_Reverse_Engineer/README.md

 ![Map of pin functions for header J11](https://github.com/kbickham/iLife_Robotic_Vaccum_v3s_Reverse_Engineer/blob/master/pin%20functions.jpg)

-I'm going to read a bit more, but I think I'm done trying to interface with the hardware for the day.
+I have an ST-Link V2, I'm going to see what I can do.
+I predict the manufacturer has the firmware protected and I won't be able to read... but we'll see.